Improving Productivity through Retention, Upskilling and Reskilling

 Flexibility is required to recognise the impact on different sectors, the nature of the new work programmes, the areas of exposure within construction and infrastructure (including specialist or generalist skill base that has returned to the country of origin), and other elements including vocational flexibility.

-The Productivity Project will deliver a solution that can be extended beyond the immediate COVID-19 response to adapt to the new normal sectoral needs to retain and develop workforces.
+The Career Progression Project will deliver a solution that can be extended beyond the immediate COVID-19 response to adapt to the new normal sectoral needs to retain and develop workforces.
 This will include the end to end career support service for the workforce, linking workers with training, networking and mentorship opportunities relevant to their career stage and aspirations.

 In this project we will get workers’ perspectives on their work and training experiences, good practices, and barriers to full productivity.
 We want to understand when and why people are displaced or disengaged from the workforce and develop strategies and design principles for effective training for priority groups in these industries.